amberz/Azure-Data-Services-Practices/Migrate Oracle Database to Azure/README.md

 ### Cross-cloud connectivity(Interconnect)

 Using cross-cloud connectivity (Interconnect), the applications hosted on Azure can access Oracle database on Oracle Cloud Infrastructure (OCI) with low latency, high throughput by connecting an ExpressRoute circuit in Microsoft Azure with a FastConnect circuit in OCI.

+For more information about how to configure cross-cloud connectivity from Azure to OCI, see [Set up a direct interconnection between Azure and Oracle Cloud Infrastructure](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/oracle/configure-azure-oci-networking).

 ## Migration Decision Tree